 % Arabica

-In my opinion, the one in Kowloon right next to the ferry pier, on the Avenue of Stars might steal the top of the list.
-However, there’s a small one in the Monster Mansion that will offer you the chance to see a pretty cafe, drink a good coffee, and tick off your list one of the most Instagrammable places in town.
+However, a small one in the Monster Mansion will offer you the chance to see a pretty cafe, drink a good coffee, and tick off your list of one of the most Instagrammable places in town.

 Even though the coffee at %Arabica is not one of my favorites, I still think this place should be on any list if we talk about coffee or pretty cafes.